Skip to main content

 Range and signal-stability test scenarios

 We walked each controller from the couch to the kitchen (about 25 feet, two interior walls).
 The DualSense and HORIPAD held connection cleanly.
 The 8BitDo Pro 2 over Bluetooth held connection until about 22 feet, then started dropping inputs near 25 feet.
 With the 8BitDo USB dongle plugged into a front USB port, range improved to roughly 30 feet.
 The Afterglow Wireless dropped first, around 18 feet with the dongle plugged in directly to a back USB port.
-A USB extension cable with the dongle on the coffee table near the couch fixed every range complaint we tested.
+A USB extension cable with the dongle on the coffee table near the couch fixed every range complaint public benchmarks compared.

 DualSense PC dongle: official vs DIY